-FAME for NEUROFITNESS at UBC clinic fills physical therapy gap for people with neurological conditions
+FAME for NEUROFITNESS fills the physical therapy gap for people with neurological conditions

 The program is adapted from Dr. Janice Eng’s Fitness and Mobility Exercise (FAME) program, an evidence-based exercise program that Dr. Eng originally developed for people recovering from stroke.
 The program is widely successful, and is currently employed for stroke recovery at over 300 sites in 21 different countries.
 A clinically tested program, FAME has been shown to improve strength, balance, cardiovascular fitness, bone density and reduce falls in people working to regain mobility following neurological injury.
 The program has been used for a variety of populations, including people with Parkinson’s disease, multiple sclerosis and frail older adults.